Cathalinaheart/AO3-Tone-Marks/README.md

 ## Supported Fandoms
 MDZS, Guardian, NiF

 More coming soon!
+Next planned one is SVSSS

 ## Issues
-If you spot an issue like missing tone marks, please let me know either by submitting an issue here or reaching out to me on twitter/tumblr @cathalinaheart or via email cathalinaheart {at} gmail.com
+If you spot an issue like missing tone marks, please let me know either by submitting an issue here or reaching out to me on twitter/tumblr @cathalinaheart or via email cathalinaheart {at} gmail.com.